bparanj/crystal/security/linux/boot-loader.md

-A boot loader is a small program that initiates the booting process of a computer's operating system (OS) when the system is powered on or restarted.
+A boot loader is a small program that initiates the booting process of an operating system when the system is powered on or restarted.
 It bridges the gap between the hardware initialization and the launching of the OS.

 ### Functions of a Boot Loader: